Do you have a vegan or vegetarian coming for Thanksgiving dinner!?! Don’t panic.

 You don’t have to sit them in the corner with a dish of green beans and a dinner roll.
 Here’s a delicious savory loaf you can serve to your vegan dinner guest.
 Keep an eye on it though … you may just find all the turkey-eaters sneaking seconds of this loaf too.

-We had this recipe as “hash” today and liked it even more!
+This recipe also can be made into a “hash”.
+In fact, we like it even more that way!
 We simply mixed all the ingredients together and instead of packing into a loaf pan, we cooked it in a skillet over medium heat until it started to lightly brown (about 10 minutes).
 Yum!

 If you have any leftovers, mix in some of this low-fat Creamy Italian Dressing and you have a great sandwich filling.